Bucked Off

 "Bucked Off" is a song recorded by American country music artist Brad Paisley.
-It was released on November 12, 2018 by Arista Nashville as the first single from his upcoming twelfth studio album.
+It was released on November 12, 2018 by Arista Nashville.
 Paisley co-wrote the song with Kelley Lovelace and Chris DuBois, and co-produced it with Dann Huff.

 Content

 Jon Freeman of Rolling Stone wrote that the song is "an upbeat meditation on the emotional risks of dating and relationships.
 Paisley makes the comparison that putting oneself in that vulnerable situation feels like riding a bull at the rodeo, with its various attendant risks."
-The song also makes lyrical references to George Strait, name-dropping his songs "Marina del Rey" and "I Can Still Make Cheyenne".
+The song also makes lyrical references to George Strait, name-dropping his songs "Marina del Rey", "I Can Still Make Cheyenne", and "The Cowboy Rides Away".

 For the song's music video, Paisley incorporated footage of himself performing the song at Tootsie's Orchid Lounge along with clips of various humorous breakups and original content submitted by fans.